TRISTAN-ORF/RiboTIE/README.md

 ### Parsing results

-RIBO-former evaluates and returns all positions on the transcriptome (saved in `*.npy` files).
-In addition, RIBO-former collects metadata for the top results within a result table (`*.csv`) for further evaluation.
+RiboTIE evaluates and returns all positions on the transcriptome (saved in `*.npy` files).
+In addition, RiboTIE collects metadata for the top results within a result table (`*.csv`) for further evaluation.
 By default, for the result table, sites with near-miss predictions are corrected ([explanation](https://github.com/jdcla/RIBO_former/blob/main/README.md#near-miss-identifier)) .

 It is possible to set the number of highest predictions within the result table or adjust near-miss corrections.
 This can furthermore be achieved without re-running previous steps (i.e., when `*.npy` files have been generated).